 - Emergency Medical Kit: We always have one in our car so it makes sense to have one in your RV as well.
-Some of the items you want to include in your emergency kit include first aid kit, weather radio, snacks and water and some way to keep warm if you lose power and can’t start a fire such as this camping blanket.
+Some of the items you want to include in your emergency kit include a first aid kit, weather radio, snacks, and water, and some way to keep warm if you lose power and can’t start a fire such as this camping blanket.

 - Extra Fuel: Carry extra fuel if you can do so safely.
 Have a tank full of fuel available as a precaution.
 This 12-gallon marine fuel tank is a bestseller.

-- Tool Kit: A tool kits and extra tools such as shovels, hammer, outdoor survival knives are good to have when you need to repair something unexpected.
+- Tool Kit: A tool kit and extra tools such as shovels, a hammer, outdoor survival knives are good to have when you need to repair something unexpected.

 Check our this boondocking video for more tips.